equinor/ert/docs/theory/ensemble_based_methods.rst

 The Kalman filter
 ~~~~~~~~~~~~~~~~~

-The Kalman Filter originates in electronics the 60's.
+The Kalman Filter originated in electronics in the 60's.
 The Kalman filter is *widely* used,
 especially in applications where positioning is the goal, e.g., the GPS positioning.
 The typical
-ingredients where the Kalman filter can be interesting to try include:
+ingredients for problems where the Kalman filter can be interesting to try are:

 1. We want to determine the final *state* of the system - this can typically be the position.
 2. The starting position is uncertain.

-3. There is an *equation of motion* - or *forward model* - which describes how the system evolves
+3. There is an *equation of motion* - or *forward model* - which describes how the system evolves in time.
-in time.

-4. At a fixed point in time we can *observe* the system, these observations are uncertain.
+4. At a fixed point in time we can *observe* the system, but these observations are uncertain.

 As a straightforward application of the Kalman Filter, assume that we wish to estimate the
 position of a boat as :math:`x(t)`.
 We know where the boat starts (initial condition), we have an